 After an intermittent span of ten years since I bought the first one and finally lost interest and got back to wargaming -6mm- and collecting -54mm toy soldiers- I went through many periods, I customized a lot, gifts to grandchildren were made, and complicated conversions were even sold!
 I have the tendency to sell the parts that does not interest me anymore to raise funds for new ventures, that way I have a real budget -more or less- I always spend more than I cash back but it helps!

-So I did the ACW -and then sold the collection because it was too real brother against brother- I did Ancients (sold), I did British Colonials including Highlanders! (sold but the Zulu War Collection), I did the 7th at the LBH (still in my hands), I did the Household troops I already had in 54mm Traditional Toy Soldiers -quite a recurrent job- I did the Charge of the Light Brigade in the Crimea (sold).
+So I did the ACW -and then sold the collection because it was too real brother against brother- I did Ancients (sold), I did British Colonials including Highlanders! (sold), I did the 7th at the LBH (still in my hands but for sale), I did the Household troops I already had in 54mm Traditional Toy Soldiers -quite a recurrent job- I did the Charge of the Light Brigade in the Crimea (sold).
 I did the Spanish and French Foreign Legion outfits (both sold).
 I bought Ships -customized them- now in the navies of my grandchildren.
-And I probably forget the Ivory Patrol and a lot of other minor subjects.
+And I probably forget the Ivory Patrol and a lot of other minor subjects that were also sold.
 It was real FUN.

 I explained it all quite in detail in my book but it is a lot easier to include pics in a blog.